icgc-argo/seq-tools/README.md

 ```

 If you can run docker and prefer to use it, then there is no need to install `seq-tools` beforehand.
-See one of the examples below how to using `seq-tools` in docker container.
+See one of the examples below how to use `seq-tools` in docker container.

 ## Try it out using testing data